elanmed/ft-highlight.nvim/README.md

 Colors are based on existing highlight groups defined by your colorscheme, see the section on [highlight groups](#highlight-groups)

+## Status

+A WIP, well [tested](https://github.com/ElanMedoff/ft-highlight.nvim/tree/master/tests) but may have some bugs.

 ## Setup

 ```lua